SwedbankPay/developer.swedbankpay.com/modules-sdks/pax-terminal/instore-solution/NET/CodeExamples/index.md

 ---
 section: Code Examples
 redirect_from: /modules-sdks/pax-terminal/instore-solution/NET/CodeExamples
-title: C# code examples
+title: C# Code Examples
 description: |
-    Simple code examples without aim of being state of the art.
-The code works and feel free to copy and test.
+    Simple code examples without the aim of being state of the art.
+The code works, so feel free to copy and test.
 menu_order: 1540
 ---